samiemostafavi/autoran/docs/prepare-e320-radiohost.md

-# Prepare E320 and the Radio Host
+# Prepare a Radio Host for E320 SDR

 ## Setting Up the Host